archaict/neo-minivimist/README.md

 This is an opinionated config/dotfiles for neovim beginners.
 Since Neovim is migrating most of its configuration to lua, people might want to see what can be done with lua based configuration.

-Configuration doesn't include plugins, you might want to install it using your own plugin manager.
+This configuration doesn't include plugins, you might want to install it using plugin managers ( packer and paq are recommended).

 Inspired by projects like [doom-nvim](https://github.com/NTBBloodbath/doom-nvim) (I'm going back and forth between emacs and nvim, and now this!?),